 FODMAP notes for your chopped salad

-Canned, rinsed and drained chickpeas are low FODMAP in 42g serves.
-In 84g serves, they contain moderate amounts of GOS.
+Canned, rinsed and drained chickpeas are low FODMAP in 80g serves.
+In 95g serves, they contain moderate amounts of fructans.
+This is quite a generous serve, up from a lower threshold.

-Monash doesn’t have an entry for Greek peppers.
+Monash doesn’t have an entry for Greek/Banana peppers.
 I am going by the pickled Jalapeño entry, which says that they are low FODMAP in up to 500g.
 This might change in the future, so I will update the post if an entry appears.
+However, the FODMAP Everyday app says they that fresh banana peppers are FODMAP free.
+As such, it stands to reason that pickled ones would be as well.

 Balancing FODMAPS